Adjust your account settings and learn about site functionality.

 What happened to my avatar/profile photo?

-To make life just a little bit simpler, we've combined the Avatar and Profile images into one image (to rule them all, ahem) that will display universally across Geocaching.com.
+To make life just a little bit simpler, we've combined the Avatar and Profile images into one image that will display universally across Geocaching.com.
 Going forward, we will not store images other than the current Profile image.
 This means that when you upload a new image as your Profile photo, the previous image will no longer be saved on Geocaching.com.